CjustC/proj1/README.md

 # proj1

+## Introduction

-Sample repo for proj1 for fastai course
+This is a sample repo for proj1 for fastai course.

+## Details
+This file will be updated as the course progresses.

+List:
+-one
+-two